 7 Things That Seem Recyclable But Aren’t

 Are you one of the 94% of Australians who are recycling incorrectly?
-Many of us think we are doing good a good job with our waste management in Perth, but there are many things that intuitively seem recyclable but actually aren’t.
-Here are 7 things that absolutely shouldn’t be going to your nearest recycling centre Perth, despite what you may think.
+Many of us think we are doing good a good job with our waste management in Perth, but many things intuitively seem recyclable but aren’t.
+Here are 7 things that absolutely shouldn’t be going to your nearest recycling centre in Perth, despite what you may think.

 Although paper and cardboard containers are a great environmental replacement for plastic containers, this doesn’t mean they can be recycled.
 The residual food scraps and grease can linger and drastically reduce the quality of the materials.
 This means pizza boxes, takeaway containers and even used paper plates shouldn’t be placed into a recycling bin unless the parts which have been contaminated are removed.

 Similar to food waste, organic matter degrades the quality of paper cups and cardboard drink cartons and makes them unfit for recycling.
 Additionally, many of these cartons are also lined with plastic which furthers their inability to be recycled.

 Are you detecting a theme?
 These paper products can’t be recycled due to being contaminated by food, fluids, and bodily waste among other things.
 This prevents them from being able to be salvaged in a recycling centre in Perth.